CNHume/Samples/C++/LCS/Doc/LCS Overview sans Contours.md

 This quadratic time dependency may become prohibitive, given very long input strings.
 Thus, heuristics are often favored over optimal Dynamic Programming solutions.

 In the application of comparing file revisions, records from the input files form a large symbol space; and the number of symbols approaches the length of the LCS.
-In this case the number of matches reduces to linear, O(*n*) growth.
+In this case the number of matches reduces to O(*n*) linear growth.

 A binary search optimization due to [Hunt and Szymanski 1977][^5] can be applied to the basic Dynamic Programming approach, resulting in an expected performance of O(*n log m*).
 Performance can degrade to O(*m\*n log m*) time in the worst case, as the number of matches grows to O(*m\*n*).